 Educators carefully observe and reflect upon relationships to plan experiences that connect students’ interests and knowledge to new learning opportunities.
 Educators utilize a variety of assessments, such as rubrics, parent teacher conferences, informal conversations between parents, student teacher conferences, communication journals, project based assessments, and student work artifacts to guide learning opportunities.

-Discounts are available for paying the semester in full, siblings, and Dreamers School co-enrollment.
+Discounts are available for paying in full by the start of school, siblings, and Dreamers School co-enrollment.
 Each discount is 5%, and a max discount of 10% is available to be applied.